giague/AwakeDesk/README.md

   - **Settings**: Opens the configuration windows shown in the screenshots.
   - **Quit**: Closes the application.

+## Release

+To view all official releases, visit the [AwakeDesk releases page on GitHub](https://github.com/giague/AwakeDesk/releases).

+### Version 1.0.0.0 (Latest)
+- **Initial Release**: First stable release with all the core features including automatic mouse movement and deactivation timer.

 ## Contributing

 Feel free to open issues or submit pull requests to improve the project.